TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/010 The WeatherForecast.md

 Open the class.

-Put the [Authorized] attribute above the class definition, i.e. line 9 or so.
+Put the `[Authorize]` attribute above the class definition, i.e. line 9 or so.
 Now, we can only access the GET endpoint with a valid token.

 This concludes the Web API part of the tutorial.